jborean93/AmsiProvider/README.md

 # Test AMSI Provider
 This is a [AMSI](https://learn.microsoft.com/en-us/windows/win32/amsi/antimalware-scan-interface-portal) antimalware provider written in C# that can be used to log the raw AMSI scan and notify requests from client applications.
+The dll is compiled through NativeAOT so requires no .NET runtime to run.
+NativeAOT and C# was chosen to see if it was possible to write a COM server plugin in managed code without having to touch or C++ and also build a dll that required no extra runtime depedencies.
+While there is liberal use of unsafe code and pointers this proves it is possible to do.

 This is designed as a proof of concept and test code, there is no guarantee of quality and use at your own risk.

 ## What Can It Do